 Being two-thirds water, your body needs a steady supply of H20 to transport vitamins and minerals into your cells while washing away toxic byproducts and waste.
 Without the proper water levels in your body, you could experience muscle cramps, headaches, and even exhaustion or heat stroke for the overly dramatic.
 Exercise physiologists say that a 2% loss of body weight through dehydration is enough to negatively impact your performance.

 As a rough estimate, aim for drinking 8-16 ounces of water about an hour before your run, and about 4 more ounces before you start.
+Alternatively, try a water bottle waist pack to stay hydrated during your run.

 3. Get a fitness tracker or download an app.